Dakraid/MultiModelProxy/README.md

 # Notice

 This project is in early development, the Docker files are not working as of now and a lot is still missing.
 Not sure how much broke after the cleanup for upload.

 This also only works for the Mistral chat template, I'm only supporting what I use myself.

 # MultiModelProxy

 An OAI-compatible proxy server that facilitates fast Chain of Thought generation thought prompting by using a smaller model to do the CoT inference before handing it to the (larger) main model.

+# Usage

+To use this project, clone it and create a virtual Python environment.
+Install the required packages from the requirements.txt and then run using following command:

+`python -m uvicorn src.main:app --host 127.0.0.1 --port 5000`

 # License